 However, did you know there is a potentially scary side to your two passions.
 Many people are not aware that a number of houseplants (and outdoor plants too) are actually dangerously toxic to dogs and cats.
 In fact, you probably have some in your house or apartment right now!
 Cue threatening music.
 Not to worry though, we’ve got your back.
 This article includes some of the most popular indoor and outdoor plants that are not safe for pets, and what you can do to keep both your plant babies and your pet babies safe.
+So, if you’re looking at VIP Puppies and planning the next addition to your family, you need to prepare your home and garden before they arrive.
 If you feel your pet is suffering from an illness due to plants or otherwise, you’ll want to get in touch with a vet hotline.

 Toxic indoor plants for cats and dogs

 They look super cool and they clean the air to boot, but they could be a hidden danger in your home.
 If you have any of these plants in your house, keep reading for tips on how to keep your pets safe.